 What exactly does Fortect analyze: from PC profiling to system cleanup?

 Behind the scan button is a multi-layered process.
-Fortect doesn't randomly trigger "cleans," but gathers context from your PC and compares data with its knowledge base to determine what is broken and how to fix it safely.
+Fortect doesn't trigger random "cleanups"; instead, it gathers context from your PC and compares data with its knowledge base to determine what's broken and how to fix it safely.

 - Creating the PC profile.
 First, gather essential information: Windows version, hardware, installed applications, and system settings.
 This profile serves as a map to tailor the diagnosis to your equipment and maximize accuracy.